SENERGY-Platform/import-radolan/README.md

 # import-radolan

-Allows you to import precipitation data from DWDs radolan project with a 1-hour, 1 km² x 1 km² resolution.
+Allows you to import precipitation data from DWDs radolan project with a 1-hour, 1 km x 1 km resolution.
 If configured in that way, historic data will be imported first.
 Afterwards, the latest data will be imported every hour.

 ## Outputs